-It’s clear from the first listen to Edmonton, Alberta indie-pop artist VISSIA’s music that she doesn’t play by the rules.
+It’s clear from the first listen to Canadian alt-pop artist VISSIA’s music that she doesn’t play by the rules.
 In fact, her career evolution illustrates she has no problem making up her own.
 Singer-songwriter, multi-instrumentalist, label manager, graphic designer — VISSIA has become a prominent figure in the Alberta music scene, and increasingly, the Canadian music scene overall.

 It’s certainly light years away from the days when she was simply Alex Vissia, singing folk and country songs as part of a trio with her sisters.
 But since taking full control of her work in 2011 after studying music at MacEwan University, she has combined a myriad of styles into a distinctive sound that has won the hearts of critics, radio programmers and festival bookers across Canada.